-This part-memoir, part-immersive archive invites audiences inside a digital reconstruction of the creator’s childhood home on an intimate journey that follows the complexities of her relationship with her mother across three decades marked by regional conflicts and her eventual migration.
+This part-memoir, part-immersive archive draws audiences inside a digital reconstruction of the creator’s childhood home on an intimate journey that follows the complexities of her relationship with her mother across three decades marked by regional unrest and her eventual migration.

-Nazar unfolds as experiential poetry within evil eye protection sessions, shared regularly over the years by mother and daughter and communicated primarily through touch.
+Nazar unfolds as experiential poetry within evil eye protection sessions, shared regularly over the years by mother and daughter, communicated primarily through touch.

-Slowly moving past personal narratives, embodied experiences prompt audiences to consider these practices and their virtual extensions not only as methodologies of care but as ritualistic acts of soft resistance.
+Slowly moving past personal narratives, embodied performances invite audiences to experience these practices, extended virtually into a speculative future, not only as methodologies of deeply enduring care but as ritualistic acts of soft resistance.

 “This has been an unmatched experience that far exceeded what I thought could be accomplished in relation to performance and rooted sensorial knowledge”